maikdrop/TwitterDrop/README.md

 ### 3.1.
 Tweets

 <p align="justify">A List of Tweets is used in several views and contexts.
 There are different possibilities to make the list reusable.
 One possibility is to reuse a TableViewController with a custom  configured tweet cell.
 The problem is that the UI logic e.g. selecting a cell or swipe action will be reused as well.
 It makes more sense to make the tweet cell itself reusable.
 That can be done programmatically or using the interface builder (IB).
-The IB was chosen because the handling is easier to arrange and constraint parts of the UI e.g. labels and images.</p>
+The IB was chosen because the handling is easier to arrange and constraint parts of the UI e.g. labels and images.
+Graphic 3 shows the result of the IB in Xcode.</p>

 <br/>
 <figure>